robertos/esphome-swing-fans/README.md

   id: fan_controller # An ID for this controller instance
   remote_transmitter_id: gpio_tx # Link to your transmitter ID

-  # Optional hooks for complex transmitters (see CC1101 example below)
+  # Optional hooks for complex transmitters
   # on_transmit_begin:
   #   - ...
   # on_transmit_end: